-We offer preventative health care as well as surgery, critical care and diagnostics for your dogs and cats.
+We offer affordable preventative health care as well as surgery, critical care and diagnostics for your dogs and cats.

 We utilize state of the art surgical monitoring, radiology, dental digital radiography, glaucoma testing and in-house blood chemistry diagnostics on premises.